 It is indeed regrettable that God in His wisdom did not lead our forefathers to California* when the woman of mystery first saw her vision sometime in the 1860's for then they surely would have settled in some available agricultural area which was at that time so easy to find and, perhaps, would not have later succumbed to the lure of city life.

-[Bride Selling][The sketchy facts Berekoff cites about the mystery elderly vegetarian woman (lacking date, age, 40-year vision) and those who witnessed her offer (lacking names, ages, date, location, insulter) may be as incorrect as his facts for bride selling below.
+5. Bride-Selling ScandalThe sketchy facts Berokoff cites about the mystery elderly vegetarian woman (lacking date, age, 40-year vision) and those who witnessed her offer (lacking names, ages, date, location, insulter) may be as incorrect as his facts for bride-selling below.
 It's a wonder that the quote about "pork-eater" survived in this tale and few facts.
 Today it is difficult to speculate what is right or wrong about his oral history.
 We know that several wealthy land-owning families who needed labor tried to help these immigrants.
 Why didn't Berokoff further research this "fantastic story?"———

-I speculate that the woman may have been a matron of one of the tycoon families who developed Southern California (Bixby, Clark, Hellman, Huntington), and the translator could have been Madame Verra de Blumenthal, Madame Demens, or any of a dozen Russian-speakers familiar with the Bethlehem mission.
+I speculate that the woman may have been a matron of one of the tycoon families who developed Southern California (Bixby, Clark, Hellman, Huntington), some of whom gave land to settlers; or from one of the emerging communal settlements; and the translator could have been Madame Verra de Blumenthal, Madame Demens, or any of a dozen Russian-speakers associated with the Bethlehem mission.
 If anyone can add to this or add to any other story, please do.

 Learning of this, the parents of the girl, helpless in their grief and ignorant of the ways of the new country enlisted the aid of the leading elders and retained a Russian speaking attorney [Mark Lev?] to have the marriage annulled.
-But of course the sympathies of the public, the police and the courts were with the young couple, especially after the girl informed the court that she fled her home to evade being sold in marriage to a [Prygun] Molokan boy she did not love.
-[With no dates or names, I cannot substantiate this story.
-I appears that Berokoff though it somewhat ]
+But of course the sympathies of the public, the police and the courts were with the young couple, especially after the girl informed the court that she fled her home to evade being sold in marriage to a Prygun Molokan boy she did not love.

 Although the elders and friends supported the testimony of the parents, the court was not convinced and the marriage was allowed to stand.

 Berokoff avoided reporting detail : the extent of incidents, dates, addresses, congregations, names and ages.
 We know Berokoff and others proofread and edited Young's Pilgrims of Russiantown, which also avoided these facts.
 Compare Berokoff above to Young, page 108:

 "The selection of a partner by the parents is rooted in familial organization.
 All members of the older generation were "given away" by their parents, and frequently without much previous intimation as to the prospective mates, who accepted the parents' choice without much reflection.
 The Dukh-i-zhiznikiBerokoff refers to "an event" in 1909 which was in the news for "about a week."
 Young reported "two cases of suicide" and arranged marriages are "almost an impossibility" due to poverty.
-In contrast, many news reports showing many events involving many people up to the 1920s suggest that both Berokoff and Young denied, negated and revised history.
-The "event" as reported by Berokoff cannot yet be correlated with a single event reported in the news, which suggests he is reporting an event not covered in the news, or scrambled his oral history again.
+In contrast, many news reports up to the 1920s suggest that both Berokoff and Young denied, negated and/or revised history.
+The "1909 ... event" reported by Berokoff cannot yet be correlated with a single incident reported in the news, which suggests he is reporting an event not covered in the news, or he scrambled his oral history timeline again.